muri11as/ANDROID-SMS/README.md

     		/data/data/com.android.providers.telephony/app_parts/

     The first file is the database in which all sms and mms messages are stored.
-    The second is the folder in which all of the media files sent and recieved via MMS messages are stored.(ACTUAL FILES)
+    The second is the folder in which all of the media files sent and received via MMS messages are stored.(ACTUAL FILES)

 ========================================================================================================================